top of page

 WHEN: Library shelves are always accessible to Broadmead residents; BRA Library Workgroup meetings, as scheduled

 DETAILS: The Broadmead Library offers a range of fiction, non-fiction, and biography books for residents to borrow.
-There are also limited selections of material on Quakers and dementia care.
-The BRA Library Workgroup augments this collection in two ways: 1) the purchase of new large-print books from its annual budget; and 2) the review and selection of books that are donated.
-Books that are not incorporated into the library are sold in BRA’s Old & New Shop.
+There are also limited selections of material on dementia care.
+The BRA Library Workgroup augments this collection in two ways: 1) the purchase of new large-print books from its annual budget; and 2) the review a selection of books that are donated.
+The group accepts book donations on the second Thursday of each month from 9:30-11;00 am in the library.
+Guidelins for donating books are available at https://www.broadmeadbra.org/library-working-group

 VOICE of the RESIDENTS